ScottGTH/Cache-and-Memory-Hierarchy-Simulator-with-Stream-Buffer/README.md

 					CPU, Computer Architechture Project, Using C++

+					Cache and Memory Hierarchy Simulator with Stream Buffer

 1. Type "make" to build.
 (Type "make clean" first if you already compiled and want to recompile from scratch.)

 2. Run trace reader: